 Tesco Mobile offers a huge range of handsets and SIM-only deals at extremely competitive prices.
-It’s also the least complained about mobile provider in the UK thanks to its excellent customer service.
+It’s also the least complained-about mobile provider in the UK thanks to its excellent customer service.
+It operates on the O2 network, giving good coverage across the UK on 4G and 5G.
 Need more reasons to choose Tesco Mobile?
 Well, here they are.

-- No roaming charges in 48 European ‘Home From Home’ destinations
+- No roaming charges in 48 European destinations

 Tesco Mobile offers one of the widest ranges of handsets available from any provider out there.
 Your typical headliners are all present and correct – phones from market leaders Apple, Samsung, LG and Sony.
-At the budget end there are handsets from IMO, Alcatel and Doro, and Tesco has the so-called ‘premium-budget’ (technically market-leading but cheaper than main-brand) side of things covered by offering Huawei’s complete range.
-That’s a lot of phones.
+At the budget end there are handsets from IMO, Alcatel and Doro amongst others.
+That’s a lot of phone choice.

 Tesco Mobile also offers a solid range of SIM-only deals if you’re quite attached to your existing phone and/or the sort of frugal consumer who doesn’t need a new handset every five minutes.
-All Tesco Mobile SIM-only deals offer free minutes and texts in varying amounts, with 4G data allowances ranging from a measly-but-fine-if-you’re-always-on-wifi 100MB to an almost obscene 50GB.
+All Tesco Mobile SIM-only deals are 5G ready and offer free minutes and texts in varying amounts, with data allowances ranging from a basic 2GB through to Unlimited.

 While we wouldn’t label Tesco Mobile a ‘budget’ network, its prices are extremely competitive, frequently undercutting mainstay network providers EE, O2, Vodafone and Three.
 What we particularly like about the way Tesco does things, however, is the amount of flexibility it builds into its various contract offerings.

-Let’s say you want a new iPhone X, for example.
-You can decide on not only the contract length – 12,24 or 36 months – but also how much you want to pay upfront.
-Both these factors will determine how much your monthly premiums will be, and as you click through these options on Tesco Mobile’s excellent website, you can see those monthly payments changing in realtime.
+If you want to get a new mobile with a SIM deal, you can choose both the contract length – there is a choice of 12, 18, 24, 30 or 36 months – but also how much you want to pay upfront.
+Both these factors will determine how much your monthly premiums will be, and as you click through these options on Tesco Mobile’s excellent website, you can see those monthly payments change.

 You can even select £0 as your upfront payment amount.
 Naturally this won’t make your monthly payments as low as they might otherwise be, but not having to pay anything on the day is going to be a hugely attractive – and not to mention rare – feature for many.

-Ofcom, the UK telecoms regulator, releases complaint figures quarterly, and as of the start of 2018, Tesco Mobile has had the least complaints of any UK provider for the fifteenth consecutive quarter.
+Ofcom, the UK telecoms regulator, releases complaint figures quarterly, and Tesco Mobile regularly has the fewest complaints of any UK provider.
 The way Ofcom measures this is proportionally to 100,000 customers.
-Tesco Mobile accumulated only 11 complaints per 100,000 customers at Ofcom’s last measure.
-That is truly incredible.
+Tesco Mobile accumulated only 1 complaint per 100,000 customers at Ofcom’s last measure revealed in September 2021.